pytorch/pytorch/README.md

 If you want to disable CUDA support, export environment variable `NO_CUDA=1`.
 Other potentially useful environment variables may be found in `setup.py`.

-If you want to build on Windows, Visual Studio 2017 14.11 toolset and NVTX are also needed.
+If you want to build on Windows, at least Visual Studio 2017 Update 3 (version 15.3.3 with the toolset 14.11) and NVTX are also needed.
 Especially, for CUDA 8 build on Windows, there will be an additional requirement for VS 2015 Update 3 and a patch for it.
 The details of the patch can be found out [here](https://support.microsoft.com/en-gb/help/4020481/fix-link-exe-crashes-with-a-fatal-lnk1000-error-when-you-use-wholearch).